TheIndustriousRabbit/TheAutomaticProofreader-Decompiled/README.md

 # TheAutomaticProofreader-Decompiled

-A decompiled copy of The New Automatic Proofreader with comments
+A decompiled copy of The New Automatic Proofreader with comments.

+Watch the video that breaks down how this works:

 ## Decompile it yourself